diegotty/obsidian_vault/year 3, semester 1/multicore/00 - introduction.md

 #### memory
 - **shared-memory**: all the cores can share access to the computer’s memory and the cores can be coordinated by having them examine and update shared memory locations
 - **distributed-memory**: each core has its own, private memory. they communicate explicitly by sending messages across a network !
->[!figure] image
+>[!info] image
 ![[memory.png]]
+with distributed memory (right), cores are connected though a fast network
 #### instructions
 - **multiple-instruction multiple-data (MIMD)**: each core has its own control units (can execute different instructions, and have different fetch cycles) and can work independently from the others
 - **single-instruction multiple-data (SIMD)**: the same instruction is executed across all cores, but each code does so on different data (if a core wants to execute another instruction, it has to stay idle while the other core does its instruction)
-	- aka vector vector processing, this is the GPU’s architecture.
+	- aka vector vector processing, this is the GPU’s architecture. in detail, the GPU is divided in groups of 32 cores. each group is SIMD, but between each other, they are MIMD, as each group has its own control unit

 what programming languages will we use for different types of systems ?